Backlinks break on the internet all the time.

 Site explorer > Pages > Best by Links > Filter for HTTP 404 Errors

-That’s one technique for finding broken links.
+That’s one broken link building technique for finding broken backlinks you can snipe for your own website.

 The next step is to copy these domains to your clipboard and paste them into the Ahrefs’ Batch Analysis tool.